Idiot-Coder/LeetCode/README.md

-# LeetCode-
+# LeetCode
-In this repo you find solutions to all the LeetCode questions that I have solved using C++ language.
+Here In this repository, you will find all the solutions to the leetcode questions that I have solved using the C++ programming language.
+I will be solving 3-5 questions daily.

 ---